 Only promoting what your company does to be green, while not articulating what your company will do to help your customers be green

-If you’ve won an environmental award or implemented an in-house recyclinghttps://www.sciencedirect.com/science/article/pii/S1359835X20303493 program, by all means promote it.
+If you’ve won an environmental award or implemented an in-house recycling program, by all means, promote it.
 It lends credibility to your message, and customers want to partner with companies with proven track records.
+Don’t make the green marketing mistake of only focusing on your efforts.
 However, while it may get you in the door, altruism alone is not going to sell your goods and services.
 If you are a green company, it’s very likely your competitors are too or will be soon.
 What sets you apart?
 Consider how many dry cleaners in your city are now displaying “green” in their storefronts.
 Do you know exactly what they are doing that’s green, and how it impacts you as a consumer?
 Is there something that would make you think one dry cleaner is greener than the other?
 The winning factor is the value you bring to the banquet and how you lead customers to sit at your table.
 Ultimately, environmentally concerned customers are going to do business with companies that can help them.
 Identify the key areas where your product or services can reduce environmental impact and match them up to your customers’ interests.

 Attempting to sell a green attribute with no quantifiable benefit